louis-re/Professionalism-IAT-Study/README.md

 This study was conducted at the University of Florida under the supervison of Colin T. Smith, Ph.D and Louis Irving, Ph.D.

-In this repository you will find the study's survey, association task, and measures.
+In this repository you will find the study's survey, association task, measures and images.